 Continue effective implementation of the anti-discrimination law to ensure effective protection against discrimination;

-Take steps towards signature, ratification and transposition into national legislation of relevant Council of Europe instruments in the fight against discrimination, including the standing recommendations of the Council of Europe on the European Charter for Regional or Minority Languages, the Council of Europe Convention on preventing and combating violence against women and domestic violence , the so called Istanbul Convention and towards implementation of UN Convention of the Rights of Persons with Disabilities into national legislation.
+Take steps towards signature, ratification and transposition into national legislation of relevant Council of Europe instruments in the fight against discrimination, including the standing recommendations of the Council of Europe on the European Charter for Regional or Minority Languages [GE: the standing recommendations of the Council of Europe on the European Charter for Regional or Minority Languages], the Council of Europe Convention on preventing and combating violence against women and domestic violence , the so called Istanbul Convention and towards implementation of UN Convention of the Rights of Persons with Disabilities into national legislation.

+Strenghten access to reproductive and sexual health, information and prevention, and continue fight against genital mutilation and other forms of degrading treatment, in particular in rural areas.

 Medium-term priorities